department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

   - Controls do not require multipoint or path-based gestures.
   - Controls do not require specific click or tap patterns or timing.
 - Keyboard compatibility, including:
+  - All interactive elements are focusable using the keyboard.
   - Focus indicators are fully visible and meet color contrast requirements.
-  - ...
+  - Form elements such as dropdowns, radio buttons, and sliders can be utilized with arrow keys.
+  - Interactive elements can be activated with the keyboard.
+  - Users can exit all interactive elements without being trapped.
-- Voice command/speech recognition compatability, including:
+- Voice command/speech recognition compatibility, including:
-  - The accessible name of elements matches the visble label for the element; or, if not, the visible label supports
+  - The accessible name of elements matches the visible label for the element; or, if not, the visible label supports
   - Pronouncability of labels

-## Other

-Testing beyond the key areas of accessibility ensures an inclusive experience for a wider range of users with diverse needs.
-Here are some other things we test for:

-- TBD